Logo

 It Started With a Python Script

 If you read The Drakenhart Experiment, you know the backstory.
-I wanted to tell a story through a series of short form videos shared on social media.
-AI generated video, while absolutely amazing right now, still has a real consistency problem when trying to create the same characters over hundreds of short videos.
-I didn't want to reduce the quality of output just to fit the current industry's video capability, so I pivoted to telling my story through the written word instead, and started telling my story through a series of 5 fully written novels.
+I wanted to tell a story through a series of short-form videos shared on social media.
+AI-generated video, while absolutely amazing right now, still has a real consistency problem when trying to create the same characters over hundreds of short-form videos.
+I really didn't want to reduce the quality of my output just to fit the current industry's video capability, so I pivoted to telling my story through the written word instead, and started building a series of 5 fully written novels using AI assistance.

-Over a month of struggling with AI to have it generate adequate prose, I ended up building a multi-tier system in Python to keep AI-assisted chapters coherent across a full novel.
-At its center was what I started calling the ChapterSpec - an AI targeted specification that allows it to know how to write my story without telling it what to write.
+Sadly, I spent over a month struggling with AI to have it generate decent prose.
+As a developer, I applied my engineering skills to the problem and built a multi-tier system in Python to keep AI-assisted chapters coherent across a full novel - or 5 in my case.
+At its center was what I started calling the ChapterSpec - an AI-targeted specification that allows AI to know HOW to write my story without telling it what specifically to write.
+This allowed me to run the same generation multiple times while focusing on improving the prose it created instead.

 It worked.
 Really well.
-The prose being generated around my story was really engaging and fun to read.
-It was at this point I began to realize that the spec-driven prose concept that was working for me, is actually fairly new.
+The prose being generated around my story was very engaging and fun to read.
+It was at this point I began to realize that the spec-driven prose concept itself was actually fairly new.
 I couldn't find anyone else out there doing it in a similar way.

 That's when I decided to share my tools with more people.